seanhess/functional-javascript/README.md

 ```
 // look at this nice function I found on NPM!
-// Wow my function was really buggy.
+// I guess my function was totally wrong
 function doPhysics(a, v0, dt) {
     return v0*dt + (a*dt^2)/2
 }

 var distance = doPhysics(apple.gravity, apple.velocity, dt)

 apple.y += distance

 ```

-### What's the point of pure?

-- much easier to test
-- more reusable.
-Independent of the object
+### Pure: Referential Transparency

+The output is ONLY a function of the inputs.
+Swap it out.

+- Optimizations - concurrency, memoization
-- easier to refactor
+- Easier to test and refactor
-- optimizations like memoization and concurrency
-- do an independent calculation?
+- Encourages reuse - independent of any classes (`Apple` vs `fall` vs `doPhysics`)

+### Pure: No Side Effects

+It doesn't mess anything else up.
+It won't change your arguments, global state, or the file system.

+- Safe and Predictable - less brain space

+### Separate the Pure from the rest

+You still need IO and have state.
 Find the pure calculations and keep them separate

 Concepts: Higher Order Functions
 --------------------------------